Key takeaways:

 Early Movers Gain the Edge: Operationally, Financially, and Strategically

-- Controlled rollout — No last-minute cutover risks.
+- Controlled rollout — Eliminate last-minute cutover risk with time to test and validate.

-- Early ROI — Faster adoption of AI-driven efficiencies.
+- Early ROI — Faster adoption of AI-driven efficiencies available only in the Defender portal.

-- Risk reduction — Time to validate all integrations and workflows.
+- Risk reduction — Time to validate all integrations, workflows, and RBAC changes before the deadline forces your hand.

 From Azure to Defender: Positioning Your SOC for the Next Security Decade